K-Bharath-Vardhan/SI-GuidedProject-600206-1697472221/README.md

 #### Project Planning Details
 This section focuses on the planning aspects of the project, including the product backlog, sprint schedule, project tracker, velocity & burndown chart, board section, backlog section, and project timeline.

+<h3><a href="4.%20Development%20Phase">4.
+Development Phase</a></h3>
+In the Development Phase, we will actively implement the ship classification model, building on the plan created during the Planning Phase.
+This phase encompasses the following key elements:

+#### Project Manual
+A project manual is a comprehensive guide that outlines project objectives, methodologies, roles, and best practices.
+It serves as a navigation tool and collaborative resource, ensuring systematic and successful project execution.